folio-org/raml-module-builder/README.md

  -Xloggc:C:\Git\circulation\gc.log (Optional)

-# Creating a new module:
+# Creating a new module

-##### Pre step 1: Clone / Download the raml-module-builder project and `mvn clean install`
+Pre step 1: Clone / Download the raml-module-builder project and `mvn clean install`

-##### Step 1: describe the APIs to be exposed by the new module
+### Step 1: Describe the APIs to be exposed by the new module

-1. Create a new project - Create a RAML file/s and define the API endpoints to be exposed by the module.
+Create a new project - Create a RAML file/s and define the API endpoints to be exposed by the module.
 Place this in the project - for example `/ramls` directory within the root of the project.